akka/akka/akka-docs/rst/scala/logging.rst

      lazy val logback = "ch.qos.logback" % "logback-classic" % "1.0.7"

-You need to enable the Slf4jEventHandler in the 'event-handlers' element in the :ref:`configuration`.
+You need to enable the Slf4jLogger in the 'loggers' element in the :ref:`configuration`.
 Here you can also define the log level of the event bus.
 More fine grained log levels can be defined in the configuration of the SLF4J backend (e.g. logback.xml).